Automattic/jetpack/to-test.md

 ### Blocks

-#### Podcast Player
+#### WordPress 5.4 Compatibility

-We've created a new Podcast Player block that will allow you to quickly embed and play podcasts within your posts and pages.
-Give the block and its options a try, and let us know if you run into any issues.
+We've adapted all blocks so they can be displayed nicely in the updated editor.
+Give them all a try, and let us know if you find layout issues!

 #### Recurring Payments